List of United States representatives from Nebraska

 The following is an alphabetical list of United States representatives from the state of Nebraska.
-For chronological tables of members of both houses of the United States Congress from the state (through the present day), see United States congressional delegations from Nebraska.
+For chronological tables of members of both houses of the United States Congress from the state (through the present day), see Nebraska's congressional delegations.
 The list of names should be complete (as of June 28, 2022), but other data may be incomplete.
 It includes members who have represented both the state and the territory, both past and present.